LREGS/DsAlgos/notes.md

 Bubble sort is O(n2)

 export default function bubble_sort(arr: number[]): void {
+sort = [4,3,2,8,6,3,5]

-    for (let i = 0; i < arr.length; i++){
+    // Gets the first element in the array for (let i = 0; i < arr.length; i++){
-        for (let j = 0; j < arr.length - 1 - i; ++j){
+        //gets the second element in the array for (let j = 0; j < arr.length - 1 - i; ++j){
-            if(arr[j] > arr[j+1]) {
+            // compares the first to the second if(arr[j] > arr[j+1]) {
-                const tmp = arr[j];
+                // stores the larger of the value to move right const tmp = arr[j];
-                arr[j] = arr[j + 1];
+                //move the larger value to the right (bubble rises, smaller sink ) arr[j] = arr[j + 1];
                 arr[j + 1] = tmp;
             }